ehmicky/design/TRADEMARK_GUIDELINES.md

 ## Introduction

-This document, the "Policy," outlines the policy for the use of our trademarks in "Autoserver", "log-process-errors", "portable node.js" and "unix-permissions" (each referred to as the "Project").
+This document, the "Policy," outlines the policy for the use of our trademarks in "Autoserver", "keep-func-props", "log-process-errors", "portable node.js" and "unix-permissions" (each referred to as the "Project").

 While our software is available under a free and open source software license,